DrBretto/infotropy/docs/STYLING.md

 # Aesthetic Guidelines (Terminal-like)

-This document outlines the aesthetic guidelines for the Infotropy front-end project, focusing on achieving a terminal-like look and feel, specifically mimicking a Windows desktop screen layout.
+This document outlines the aesthetic guidelines for the Infotropy front-end project, focusing on achieving a terminal-like look and feel, specifically mimicking a Windows desktop screen layout with a prominent, static "single screen" area.

 ## Core Aesthetic Principles